quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

  --output-path MIDORI_UNIQ_NUC_GB249_CO1_QIIME.taxon.qza
 ```

-The final step is to train use these data for alignement based approaches for the taxonomic classification.
+The final step is to train use these data for alignment based approaches for the taxonomic classification.

 ## Export ASV table to tsv
 Sometimes you need to export you ASV table to TSV: